Azure/c-util/devdoc/async_op.md

 Justification: only knowing `context` which points inside the `private_context` is impossible to find the initial `ASYNC_OP` as was allocated.
 This is because the original `context_align` is lost.
 For example, `context_align` of 1 and 64 will all produce some address inside `private_context` which (likely) looks the same in both cases: it is a 32 byte aligned address.
 Note: all 64 byte `context_align` are also 32 byte aligned.

-Therefore it follow that additional things need to be stored in order to find the original `ASYNC_OP` address.
-The simplest proposal: "additional things" will contain a pointer to `ASYNC_OP`.
+Therefore it follows that additional things need to be stored in order to find the `THANDLE(ASYNC_OP)` value.
+The simplest proposal: "additional things" will contain the value of `THANDLE(ASYNC_OP)`.

 The place to store the "additional things" can only be before (lower address) than `context`.
 Effectively this turns the memory map of `ASYNC_OP` into the following by splitting the `private_context` into several areas: